bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 package io.github.bocharoviliyav.app;
 {% endhighlight %}

-You can use IDEA plugin for primitive JavaDoc generation: install JavaDoc by Sergey Timofiychuk and in Java file press Ctrl+Alt+Shift+G
+You can use the IDEA plugin for primitive JavaDoc generation: install JavaDoc by Sergey Timofiychuk and in the Java file press Ctrl+Alt+Shift+G

 ### Check your code
 Use CheckStyle, Sonarqube.

 For IDEA CheckStyle plugin exists.
-In toolbar on CheckStyle tab choose Rules: Sun Checks and run project validation.
+In the toolbar on the CheckStyle, tab chooses Rules: Sun Checks and start project validation.